Rendering data

 Behavior

-- Produces YAML-compatible output
+- Produces YAML-compatible text

 Example